 Damage(s) caused by Mice chewing and gnawing

-When water is scares House Mice are known for chewing a hole through PVC pipes and copper pipes to access the water inside the pipe.
+When water is scared House Mice are known for chewing a hole through PVC pipes and copper pipes to access the water inside the pipe.
 This usually happens in a wall cavity or ceiling.
 Even if the mouse only chews a pin size hole in the pipe water will leak or drip out causing water damage to everything below.
-Even if the mouse only chewed a pin size hole the constant dripping will saturate sheet rock, plaster, insulation, support beams and more.
-A pin size hole may go un-noticed for a long period of time or until the homeowners takes notice of the water damage.
-Sever damage will occur from the water constantly leaking out of the pipe if a larger hole was chewed through the pipe.
+Even if the mouse only chewed a pin size hole the constant dripping will saturate sheetrock, plaster, insulation, support beams, and more.
+A pin-size hole may go unnoticed for a long period of time or until the homeowners take notice of the water damage.
+Severe damage will occur from the water constantly leaking out of the pipe if a larger hole was chewed through the pipe.

-Should homeowners try to take care of a mouse infestation their self?
+Should homeowners try to take care of a mouse infestation themselves?

 How to hire the right pest control company?

-Most homeowner’s assume all contractors, pest control company’s and exterminators that advertise on the web are licensed and insured but they are not.
+Most homeowners assume all contractors, pest control company’s, and exterminators that advertise on the web are licensed and insured but they are not.
 The first thing you should ask when you call a pest control company is “are you licensed and insured.”
-Mid-Atlantic Wildlife Control is insured, licensed and is recommended by the state of Maryland and Pennsylvania.
-Mid-Atlantic Wildlife Control is a full service pest and wildlife control company.
+Mid-Atlantic Wildlife Control is insured, licensed, and is recommended by the state of Maryland and Pennsylvania.
+Mid-Atlantic Wildlife Control is a full-service pest and wildlife control company.
 We evict or trap the invasive species and seal existing entry points to prevent future infestations.
-Our team of experts will also restore any damaged areas back to its original state.
+Our team of experts will also restore any damaged areas back to their original state.